 Stop Fungus in Its Tracks with Laser Treatment

 Over the years, fungal toenails have been treated with oral medications and topical creams with moderate success.
 However, topical treatments can be messy and take a long time, and use of oral medication requires monitoring, because it comes with some risks to your liver function.
 Recently, treating with lasers is becoming recognized as a safer, easier way to address fungal conditions.
 Laser therapy is based on complicated science involving how the body responds to light.
 An easy way to explain it might be that it uses waves of light to heat up the infected cells and vaporize them.
 The light beams penetrate the nail without harming it and focus on the damaged cells underneath.
 When the fungus-infected tissue is killed, your body can once again grow normal nails.

 Laser Therapy Is Quick and Painless

 An average treatment takes about 15 minutes.
 No messy creams to deal with: our specialists use K-Laser’s hand-held unit to direct the light waves exactly where they need to focus.
 You may feel a sense of warmth in the tissues being treated, but no pain.
 You can walk out of our office the same way you came in, knowing that your fungal toenails are on the road to healing.

-Our experts Dr. Hal Abrahamson, Dr. Ivan Abrahamson, Dr. Daniel E. Orozco, Dr. Elvis Rosero, Dr. Babak Nouri, and Dr. Rachel Perl are trained to use K-Laser for many applications and have over 100 years combined experience in great foot care.
+Our experts Dr. Hal Abrahamson, Dr. Daniel E. Orozco, Dr. Elvis Rosero, and Dr. Babak Nouri are trained to use K-Laser for many applications and have over 100 years combined experience in great foot care.
 Don’t let another day go by hiding your unattractive toenails from sight.
 Call one of our three locations for an appointment today: Rego Park at (718) 896-4433, Plainview at (516) 822-9595, and Flushing at (718) 969-2266.